AnnaVilardell/PR07-FinalProject/README.md

    2. Recognize better our target, to give insights to marketing.
 This will also enable us to receive later more qualify prospects.
    3. Predict better sales, and so revenue.
 This will also enable us to better treat the cashflow.

+**Next Steps**

+We've been able to confirm that not all campuses in Ironhack act equally when it comes to the sales funnel.
+And we've been proving how important is to collect quality data.
+Therefore, my next steps have been focus:
+    - Treat Global Black data
+    - Recollect new data (focusing on the global importnace features we will request new data to be collected)
+    - New way to get data (leaving behind manual collection)
+    - Use bigger insights from the model for each country (will need to precit fo all campuses separately) to start to dedicat ≠ resources to each type of potential student.

 ##  Project Workflow